Blue Riband Trial Stakes: History

 Established in 1937, the Blue Riband Trial Stakes replaced a previous event called the Nonsuch Plate.
 It was originally contested over 1 mile and 110 yards.

 The present system of race grading was introduced in 1971, and the Blue Riband Trial Stakes was given Group 3 status.
 It was relegated to Listed level in 1986, and it later became an ungraded conditions race.

 The Blue Riband Trial Stakes was discontinued for several years in the mid-1990s.
 It returned in 1997, and from this point its distance was 1 mile, 4 furlongs and 10 yards.
 It was cut to 1 mile, 2 furlongs and 18 yards in 1999.

 The race was renamed the Investec Derby Trial in 2010, when the banking group Investec took over the sponsorship.
-The race reverted to its original name from the 2018 running.
+The race reverted to its original name of Blue Riband Trial from the 2018 running.

 The event can serve as a trial for The Derby (flat racing's "Blue Riband").
-It was upgraded to Listed status again in 2018 and reverted to its original name of Blue Riband Trial.
+It was upgraded to Listed status again in 2018.

 The last winner of the trial to achieve victory in the Derby was Blue Peter in 1939.

 Records

-Leading jockey since 1970 (4 wins):
+Leading jockey since 1960 (5 wins):